Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: Kindly fill **Captcha** and select submit on **Help us prove you're not a robot**.

-    >**Note**: Wait for 2 minutes the new tenant to be created.
-Use the **Notification** icon to monitor the deployment status and do not wait for previous deployment to complete but instead proceed to the next exercise.
+    >**Note**: Wait for 2 minutes for new tenant to be created.
+Use the **Notification** icon to monitor the deployment status and please do not wait for previous exercise deployment to complete but instead proceed to the next exercise.

 #### Task 2: Add a custom DNS name to the new Azure AD tenant